HanningLin/PASCALVOC-Subset-Tool/README.md

 # PASCALVOC-Subset-Tool
 This tool extract subset of specify classes of VOC format dataset as a new Pascal VOC dataset
 ## To Do List:
-1. test and train in one path / different path are different
+1. test and train in one path / different path are different -check!
-2. LOG sys need to be completeed
+2. LOG sys need to be completed!